 Alumni Loyalty Scheme: This scheme is open to any graduate of The Courtauld Institute of Art admitted to a taught postgraduate programme of study.
 Recipients will receive a 10% loyalty discount off their tuition fee for the duration of the course.

-Further information about loans, grants, and bursaries to support you during your studies at The Courtauld can be found on our Fees & Funding pages.
+Further information about grants, and bursaries to support you during your studies at The Courtauld can be found here.

 Careers and employability